angrypy/CpuGpuTemperature_TelegramBot/README.md

 11. Bot it's works!

 How to Bot stop:
-1. Run Stop the bot.bat
+1. Run "Stop the bot.bat"
 2. Profit!